ZERO-70/DSM/README.md

 ## Limitations

+- **Read-Replication Model**: Only the allocating node can write to a page (by design)
 - Single LAN only (no NAT traversal)
 - No persistence (memory lost on restart)
 - No deadlock detection for locks
 - No automatic master failover
+- No dynamic ownership transfer

 ## Requirements